The 8 Best Shampoos For Thinning Hair, According To Experts

 Best shampoo for thinning hair and dandruff

+Bain Densite by Kerastase is the shampoo that Fabio Scalia of Fabio Scalia salons recommends to his clients who lack density.
+The key ingredient is hyaluronic acid, which acts as a strengthening agent.
+By strengthening the hair and preventing breakage, your hair can look and become fuller over time.
+It also adds body without weighing the hair down.
+One satisfied shopper reported, “Omg I Love this shampoo.
+It’s worth every penny.
+My hair is thin and very fine and is damaged and color treated.
+It always felt like straw and difficult to brush.
+After the first time using this shampoo my hair is so soft and full of body and I can actually brush my hair without all the knots.
+So far I’ve had great results.
+I would definitely recommend this product!”

+This shampoo from PHYTO is another recommendation from Scalia, who says the brand has a bit of a cult following because of their efficacy in treating specific scalp and hair problems.
+PHYTO products are majority plant-based and don’t contain parabens, silicones, or synthetic alcohols, and this fortifying shampoo can be used up to three times a week to help strengthen hair.
+The shampoo has a botanical extract designed to combat temporary hair thinning from stress, medication, or recent lifestyle changes, says Scalia.
+One Amazon fan commented, “I have switched hair products many times and every time I go back to phyto, I am reminded why I love it so much. my hair feels and looks better with this product than any others I have tried.”

+Nioxin shampoos come in six different formulas for different hair types (natural, colored, chemically-treated) and levels of thinning (light and progressed).
+This shampoo is dermatologically-tested and formulated to remove excess dirt, oil, and other residue from the scalp.
+Says hairstylist Michelle Cleveland, Nioxin’s products are designed to keep the scalp environment at its healthiest so that natural hair growth can successfully take place.
+They also use peppermint as a natural cleansing agent to avoid stripping the hair and scalp of essential oils.
 One fan reported, “This shampoo has been a true game changer for me. […] This shampoo has definitely helped my hair to grow.
 My hairdresser has been able to see the change as well.
 It has totally changed the texture of my hair.
 It smells a bit medicated when you are using it but it does not make your hair smell bad at all. […] I waited for a couple of months of using this shampoo before I wrote this review.”

+Keranique’s scalp stimulating shampoo deep cleans the scalp to encourage healthy hair, and it has ingredients like biotin and hydrolyzed keratin to protect the hair cuticle and decrease breakage.
+It’s a sulfate- and paraben-free product that contains an amino acid complex to help strengthen and fortify the hair, says Dr. Michelle Henry, a NY-based dermatologist and founder of Skin & Aesthetic Surgery of Manhattan.
+Another well-loved shampoo on Amazon, it comes backed by more than 1,900 positive ratings, with one reviewer writing, “I could not believe it but my thinning hair became thicker and the top of my hair looks like a curly carpet.
+Really I am not lying but it is like a miracle.
+I lost so much hair and now my hair feels and looks thicker.
+I wash my hair twice a week.
+On a 1 to 10 I say 12.”

+Regardless if your hair is colored or chemically treated, you can use this lightweight shampoo.
+The highly rated shampoo uses s a proprietary formula to maximize hair fullness with thickening “dots”.
+It’s cruelty-, phthalate- and sulfate-free, and not only cleans your hair but helps keep it clean for longer — it repels dirt and oil so your hair stays fuller looking in between washes.
+One shopper raved about how it helped her limp hair, “Living Proof shampoo is absolutely the best shampoo.
+My fine hair looks & feels so much fuller than ever and it stays clean, never greasy or heavy even after 2 days.
+It’s worth every penny.”